Anurag-30/gradle-demo/README.md

 # gradle-demo

-This is a sample gradle project to demonstrate
+This is a sample gradle project to demonstrate shared libraries conce